acid-unit/module-google-tag-manager/README.md

 }
 ```

-### Cart item Qty Changed
+### Cart Item Qty Changed

 Event is triggered both when qty is changed in minicart and on cart page.
-If qty is changed for multiple products at once on cart page, they all will appear in
+If the quantity of multiple products is changed at once on the cart page,
-'products' array
+all affected products will appear in the 'products' array.

 ```jsonc
 {